ShoshinNikita/budget-manager/README.md

 ![Month Page](./docs/images/month_page_large.png)

 It was inspired by [Poor-Man's Budgeting Spreadsheet](https://www.reddit.com/r/personalfinance/comments/2tymvf/poormans_budgeting_spreadsheet/) and [You have less money than you think (rus)](https://journal.tinkoff.ru/spreadsheet/).
-These projects have a fatal flaw: you can't add multiple spends in a single day.
-This project resolves this issue
+These projects have a fatal flaw: you can't add multiple spends in a single day. **Budger Manager** resolves that issue

 **Features:**

 - **Easy-to-use** - simple and intuitive UI

-- **Lightweight** - backend is written on [Go](https://golang.org/), HTML is rendered with [Go templates](https://golang.org/pkg/text/template/).
+- **Lightweight** - backend is written in [Go](https://golang.org/), HTML is prepared with [Go templates](https://golang.org/pkg/text/template/).
 Vanilla JavaScript is used just to make frontend interactive.
 So, JS code is very primitive and lightweight: it won't devour all your CPU and RAM (even with Chrome 😉)

 - **Self-hosted** - you don't need to trust any proprietary software to store your financial information